atsang081/KidP2/README.md

 ## 📞 Support

-For support and questions, please open an issue in the GitHub repository.
+For support and questions, please contact the app developer.

 ---